pailin40/thai-embassy-helsinki/README.md

 3. Add appropriate TypeScript types
 4. Test your changes across different devices
 5. Ensure accessibility standards are maintained
+6. The deployment workflow will automatically deploy your changes when merged to main

 ## 📄 License